MobiFlight/mobiflight-panels/aircraft/airbus-a32x/overhead/mini-overhead/README.md

 The electronic component listing for the circuit can be found within the EasyEDA schematic standard BOM listing.

-## MobiFlight Configuration
+## MobiFlight Configuration for FBW A32NX

-In the included MobiFlight config files, many of the sim functions are combined into a single button/switch (i.e. pressing the fuel pump button will toggle all fuel pumps at the same time).
+In the included MobiFlight config file (Mini Overhead.mcc), many of the sim functions are combined into a single button/switch (i.e. pressing the fuel pump button will toggle all fuel pumps at the same time).

 The switches to control the lighting have the following attributes: